Silunisilva/Silunisilva/README.md

 I am currently working on several exciting projects, including:

-- Developing a **personalized skill marketplace** to connect individuals with opportunities.
+- Developing a **HR Management System** to feasible HR management processes.
-- Building an **educational content platform** for effective learning and collaboration.
 - Exploring the integration of **homomorphic encryption** in **AI cloud-based applications** to enhance data security.

 ---